hadley/bigvis/notes.md

     summarise_1d(x, z, "mean", binwidth = 1 / 100)
     summarise_1d(x, z, "median", binwidth = 1 / 100)
     summarise_1d(x, z, weight = w, "mean", binwidth = 1 / 100)

+# Data structures

+Grouping classes need to be able to unbin data and generate bin positions for input data.

+Summarise should be able to be sparse (e.g. use hashmap) and should generate complete output included labels (generated from group methods).

+Should be able to create group objects at R level, and eliminate width & origin arguments from r functions.